 Domestic terrorism is treated differently than international terrorism.

-While international terrorism seems like the biggest threat to U.S. national security, domestic terrorism is also a law enforcement priority.
+In the two decades since September 11, hundreds of people have died in domestic terror attacks.
+This means domestic terrorism is also a law enforcement priority.
 However, its treatment by the U.S. government differs greatly from that of international terrorism: there is no centralized, public, official list of domestic terrorist organizations or sponsors.
 Tracking domestic terrorism falls primarily to the FBI, which defines it as “perpetrated by individuals and/or groups inspired by or associated with primarily U.S.-based movements that espouse extremist ideologies of a political, religious, social, racial, or environmental nature.”

 The FBI does maintain a list of most wanted terrorists, people charged with federal crimes, and people it deems responsible for domestic terrorism.
 None of the individuals in the latter group, however, are actually charged with domestic terrorism, because no crime called domestic terrorism exists in U.S. law.
 Instead, someone is charged with murder, assault, or other violent crimes.